pCYSl5EDgo/asmdefScriptingDefines/README.md

 Multi-line comment is not supported.<br/>
 Each line should starts with any of those four `Command Letter`s.<br/>
 Next to a `Command Letter`, a `Define Symbol` follows.

+# Editor Extension

+Include `asmdefScriptingDefines.Extension` folder into your Project's `Editor` folder.
+You may have the ability to edit the `asmdef_defines` file in the Unity Inspector.

+# Special Thanks

+ - [mob_sakai](https://twitter.com/mob_sakai) : Thank you for your kindness, advice, intelligence.
+With your help, I made this work on Unity2019.3.
+ - [Jb Evain](https://twitter.com/jbevain) : Thank you for your brilliant [Mono.Cecil]().
+ - [neuecc](https://twitter.com/neuecc) : Thank you for your great [MicroBatchFramework]().
+I made this for you.
+ - [izm](https://twitter.com/izm) : I made this for you.